yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 Open _Layout.cshtml file change the nav class from navbar-light to navbar dark and bg-white to bg-primary and line 22 and 25 - remove text-dark, add additional properties text-white-50 bg-primary to the footer class.

 Open LoginPartial.cshtml and remove text-dark.
 Add to the _Layout.cshtml page the additional stylesheets and scripts from the CSS_JS.txt file.
 In _Layout.cshtml add a drop down to the Nav Bar.

 Add three (3) new projects (class library) to the application: YashvisBooks.DataAccess, YashvisBooks.Models, YashvisBooks.Utility.
 Copy the ‘Data’ folder and paste to .DataAccess project (delete the original)

-Install Microsoft.EntityFrameworkCore.Relational and Core.SqlServer packages
+Install Microsoft.EntityFrameworkCore.Relational and Core.SqlServer packages.
 Delete the Migrations folder.
 Add another package Identity.EntityFrameworkCore, upload changes to github.

 Finish at 12:55pm

 start at 1:10pm

-Modify the namespace in ApplicatiobDbContext page and delete the class1 file from .DataAccess, .Models and .Utility project.

-try to build project and move on next step
+Modify the namespace in ApplicatiobDbContext page and delete the class1 file from .DataAccess, .Models and .Utility project. try to build project and move on next step

-Move Models in to YashvisBooks.Models (delete original), Modify Views > Shared >  Error.cshtml
+Move Models in to YashvisBooks.Models (delete original), Modify Views > Shared >  Error.cshtml.

-now right click on Project - Add - Project Reference - .DataAccess and .Models

-Rename Models folder to ViewModels and Cchange the ErrorViewModels.cs namespace .Models.ViewModels

-try to build project.
+Now right click on Project - Add - Project Reference - .DataAccess and .Models.
+Rename Models folder to ViewModels and change the ErrorViewModels.cs namespace .Models.ViewModels, now try to build project.

+Modify Startup.cs service ‘AddContext’ with the using YashvisBookStore.DataAccess.Data; statement Run the application and review errors.
+Remove the using YashvisBookStore.Data statement.

+Open Error.cshtml, correct any default reference to ErrorViewModel to the new YashvisBookStore.Models.ViewModels.ErrorViewModel.
+When all errors are resolved run the application and review the browser presentation.

+In the Utility project, create a static details class called SD.cs, Modify the properties of the class, Add project reference to the main project by right click on project add > project prefrence.
+In the DataAccess project add project references to Models and Utility.

+Move to next step.
+Add a ‘Customers’ area to Areas, Change the routes in Startup.cs like the one outlined in the ScaffoldingReadMe.txt

+Move the HomeController.cs to the Area > Customer > Controller folder and delete Data and Models.
+Edit the HomeController.cs to explicitly define that the controller is in the Customer Area.
+Move Views > Home and modify the HomeController namespace.
+Run the application.

+Views are now in Areas, but master page is defined in _ViewStart, Copy _ViewImport and _ViewStart to Customer Area.
+Modify the _ViewStart.cshtml to reflect the new path.
+Run the application now

+finish at 2:50pm